 Hatchlands Park in Surrey

-Rannerdale in the Lake District
+Rannerdale Knotts in the Lake District

 Emmetts Garden in Kent

 This Edwardian hillside garden was bequeathed to the National Trust in the 1960s and has been maintained to protect its biodiversity and its great variety of blooming plants.
 It's not just bluebells that you'll find here, as the garden has tulips, camellias, rhododendrons, azaleas, magnolias, a rock garden, a rose garden, and spectacular views over the Weald of Kent as well.

 Every spring, the Isabella Plantation in Richmond Park is awash in color as the national collection of azaleas and rhododendrons bursts into bloom.
-Visit in April and May and you will see varieties of shape, texture and color you've never seen before in these familiar shrubs.
+Visit in April and May and you will see varieties of shape, texture, and color you've never seen before in these familiar shrubs.
 They may be showy and theatrical but nature holds her own by producing carpets of wild bluebells in the wilder, woodland edges of the garden.

 Clumber Park in Nottinghamshire